MrJadaml/mac-maker/readme.md

 This script will get Brew up and running on your machine 🍻.
 Durring the Brew install process the Brewfile will be ran which installs a number of binarys, libraries and applications.
 It is recommended that you look over this file and the supporting *brew-casks* and *brew-mas* files to customize the setup to your liking.
-Do note that Xcode is one of the items added in the `mas` bundle and can take quite a while to install.
+Do note that Xcode is one of the items added in the `mas` bundle and can take quite a while to install ⏰.

 After the Brew process is finished the *install.sh* script will begin to source the individual system modules/libraries to be installed.
 If you do not wish to have a particular module or library installed on your machine simply delete or comment out the line in the *install.sh* script where it is sourced in.